Chapter 31 : The Moonlit Knight

 “That’s true, I suppose.”
 She began tracing some lines into the snow with the tip of her boot.
 “You and Sirius have been together a while now.”

 “Hmm,” I agreed absently.
-My mind wasn’t really on our discussion anymore.
-I was thinking about Sirius, and how recently I’d begun to realise just how much our relationship meant to me.
+It had been three months, and recently I’d begun to realise just how much our relationship meant to me.
 I couldn’t really put my feelings about it into words.

 “Hello?” said Mandy, waving her hand at me.

 “Just asking about you and Sirius – nothing important though, if you don’t want to talk.”
 She drew an X in the middle of the noughts and crosses grid she’d just etched into the snow.

 I reached my foot out and added an O in the corner nearest me.
 “I think I love him,” I admitted.